Christianto Wibisono

-Christianto Wibisono (10 April 1945 – 22 July 2021), also known as Oey Kian Kok (黃建國 (黄建国, Huáng Jiànguó)) was a prominent Chinese Indonesian business analyst in Indonesia.
+Christianto Wibisono (10 April 1945 – 22 July 2021), also known as Oey Kian Kok (黃建國 (黄建国, Huáng Jiànguó)) was a Chinese Indonesian business analyst in Indonesia.
 His father was Oey Koan Gwee (Huang Guan-guo) and his mother was Lo Tjoan Nio (Luo Zhuan-niang).

 Early life

 Wibisono was born in Jakarta, Java, Indonesia, and grew up in Semarang.
-He moved to Jakarta to pursue his degree in law and social sciences (Fakultas Hukum dan Ilmu Pengetahuan Kemasyarakatan) from the University of Indonesia in 1964.
-On campus, he was active as an editor and writer of numerous publications from 1966 to 1970.
-In 1971, he was the co-founder of Tempo weekly magazine but quit the new magazine in 1973.
+He moved to Jakarta in 1964 to pursue a degree in law and social sciences (Fakultas Hukum dan Ilmu Pengetahuan Kemasyarakatan) at the University of Indonesia.
+On campus, he was active as an editor and writer for numerous publications from 1966 to 1970.
+In 1971, he co-founded Tempo weekly magazine but left it in 1973.
 He continued his study in social sciences (FISIP) at the University of Indonesia in 1974 and got his degree in 1978.
-As an activist in 1978, he strongly opposed the government ban on press freedoms.
+As an activist in 1978, he strongly opposed the government's ban on press freedoms.